mui/material-ui/docs/data/joy/components/input/input.md

 {{"demo": "PasswordMeterInput.js"}}

+### Third-party formatting

+The Input component can be integrated with third-party formatting libraries for more complex use cases.

+Create a wrapper component to map props with third-party component APIs.
+Then pass that wrapper as a value to the `slotProps.input.component` property of the Joy UI Input.

+The demos below illustrate how to do this with two popular libraries.

+#### React imask

+[react-imask](https://github.com/uNmAnNeR/imaskjs/tree/master/packages/react-imask) provides the `IMaskInput` component for complex formatting options.

+{{"demo": "InputReactImask.js"}}

+#### React number format

+[react-number-format](https://github.com/s-yadav/react-number-format) provides the `NumericFormat` component for enforcing text formatting that follows a specific number or string pattern.

+{{"demo": "InputReactNumberFormat.js"}}

 ## CSS variable playground

 Play around with the CSS variables available to the Input component to see how the design changes.
 You can use these to customize the component with both the `sx` prop and the theme.

 {{"demo": "InputVariables.js", "hideToolbar": true}}

-## Third-party library integration

-To integrate the Input component with 3rd party libraries, create a wrapper component to map props with 3rd party component APIs.

-Then, use the wrapper component as a value to the `slotProps.input.component` property of the Joy UI Input.

-### React imask

-[react-imask](https://github.com/uNmAnNeR/imaskjs) provides the vanilla JavaScript `IMaskInput` component, which enables multiple ways to format text.

-{{"demo": "InputReactImask.js"}}

-### React number format

-[react-number-format](https://github.com/s-yadav/react-number-format) provides the `NumericFormat` component, which enables the formatting of texts that meet a specific number or string pattern.

-{{"demo": "InputReactNumberFormat.js"}}

 ## Accessibility